 3. Mind the Floor Surfaces

 Patio floors can be slippery, especially when wet.
 To reduce the risk of slips and falls, choose slip-resistant materials for your patio flooring.
-Textured concrete, stone pavers, and outdoor tiles with a rough surface are all good options that provide better traction.
+Textured concrete, stone pavers, and outdoor tiles with a rough surface are all good options.

 4. Shade and Sun Protection